What is Industry 4.0

 Data is the Keystone of Industry 4.0

-Companies that want to leverage industry 4.0 must consider the flow of data both within and outside the organization.
+Companies that want to leverage industry 4.0 must consider data flow both within and outside the organization.
 The establishment of a digital thread of information throughout every department in a company is paramount.
-It is particularly important to ensure data fidelity in departments that introduce new data like engineering, procurement, and manufacturing.
+In addition, it is imperative to ensure data fidelity in departments that introduce new data like engineering, procurement, and manufacturing.

 High-Fidelity CAD Data: The Missing Link

-Industry 4.0 is not possible until the correct data is present within CAD models in a format that can be translated and usable downstream from engineering.
+Industry 4.0 is not possible until the correct data is present within CAD models in a format that can be read into many systems and is usable downstream from engineering.
 Engineering initiatives like model-based enterprise are the first steps to ensuring this happens, but there is still a long way to go.

 Implementing a model-based enterprise initiative is an essential aspect of realizing Industry 4.0.
-Suppose engineers aren’t entering all relevant data into the correct business systems at the source.
-In that case, no network speeds, machine learning, or artificial intelligence can bridge the low data quality gap.
+For example, suppose engineers aren’t entering all relevant data into the correct business systems at the source.
+In that case, no network speeds, machine learning, or artificial intelligence can bridge the low-quality data gap.

 Here are some examples of critical internal data: